DFE-Digital/dfe-glossary/app/index.md

 The [National Association of School-Based Teacher Trainers](https://www.nasbtt.org.uk) is a registered charity which represents the interests of schools-led teacher training provision in relation to the development and implementation of national policy developments.
 They are the largest representative body of SCITTs and School Directs.

+### National professional qualifications (NPQ)

+These are professional qualifications that qualified teachers can take as part of their continual professional development.
+See [Professional development for teachers and leaders](https://professional-development-for-teachers-leaders.education.gov.uk).

 ### Niche routes

 An informal term for non-mainstream routes into teaching, for example, Teach First.